How To Reheat Pecan Pie Without Making Crust Burnt Or Soggy?

 • Defrost slowly.
 Defrost it overnight in the fridge.

 • Reheat Quickly.
-Check to see if any of the plastic wraps have got ice formed on it or any moisture while still frozen, and remove those layers to stop the crust from becoming soggy.
+Check to see if any of the plastic wraps have got ice formed on them or any moisture while still frozen, and remove those layers to stop the crust from becoming soggy.

 • Once defrosted, allow to rest at room temperature for up to 15 minutes before selecting a reheating method above.